/marker

 Convert a single file

 The list of supported languages for surya OCR is here.
-If you need more languages, you can use any language supported by Tesseract if you set OCR_ENGINE to ocrmypdf.
 If you don't need OCR, marker can work with any language.

 Convert multiple files

-• --workers is the number of pdfs to convert at once.
-This is set to 1 by default, but you can increase it to increase throughput, at the cost of more CPU/GPU usage.
+• --workers is the number of conversion workers to run simultaneously.
+This is set to 5 by default, but you can increase it to increase throughput, at the cost of more CPU/GPU usage.
 Marker will use 5GB of VRAM per worker at the peak, and 3.5GB average.

 Convert multiple files on multiple GPUs